ekofiresearch/ekofiarticles.github.io/_posts/2019-01-12-cartilage-like-material-is-designed-to-make-batteries-extremely-durable-and-easy-to-shape.md

 In a study published in ACS Nano, researchers describe how they make a battery-resistant, rechargeable zinc battery with a solid electrolyte like cartilage.
 They showed that batteries could change the upper case of a few commercial aircraft.
 Prototype cells can operate at more than 100 cycles of 90 percent capacity and can withstand severe impacts and can even withstand stabbing without losing voltage or causing a fire.

-It A battery with a structural component must be light, strong, safe and of high capacity.
-Unfortunately, these requirements are often mutually exclusive requirements Joseph, said Joseph B. and Florence V. Cejka Engineering Professor Nicholas Kotov.
+"A battery that is also a structural component has to be light, strong, safe and have high capacity.
+Unfortunately, these requirements are often mutually exclusive," said Nicholas Kotov, the Joseph B. and Florence V. Cejka Professor of Engineering, who led the research.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"